isomerpages/govtech-corp/media/technews/_posts/2016-10-10-post-Autonomous Vehicles in Singapore.md

 Genesis.</p>
 <p>To stay ahead of the curve in urban mobility, Singapore has started testing
 AVs on its roads since 2011.</p>
-<p>Recently, MIT technology startup <a href="https://news.mit.edu/2016/startup-nutonomy-driverless-taxi-service-singapore-0324" rel="noopener noreferrer nofollow" target="_blank"><u>nuTonomy launched its first-in-the-world public robo-taxi trial</u></a> within
+<p>Recently, MIT technology startup <a href="https://news.mit.edu/2016/startup-nutonomy-driverless-taxi-service-singapore-0324" rel="noopener noreferrer nofollow" target="_blank">nuTonomy</a> launched
-the one-north research district.</p>
+its first-in-the-world public robo-taxi trial within the one-north research district.</p>
 <p>This is one example of Singapore’s ongoing efforts to test-drive AVs in
 regular traffic.</p>
 <p>As Singapore gears up towards a driverless future, we can look forward